JeComtempleDuCodeSource/Konkantezer/README.md

 * Comment code: On going!
 * Selectable maximum size of .c parts: Soon!
 * Pairing with compression: With my Treemer program i'll try to do something.
+* Colored output with the help of Prisma.h.

 ## Use
 * "Konkantize" a file: \